mdheerajphanindra-hash/DSA-Algorithms-Collection/README.md

 ## 🎯 Purpose

-This repository organizes all lab work and practice problems in a clean and structured way.
+This repository organizes lab work and practice problems into a clean and structured format for easy understanding and revision.

 ## 👨‍💻 Author